ChinmayGajul/Docker-Nginx-Deploy-Beanstalk/README.md

 Once the environment is created, Elastic Beanstalk will begin deploying your Docker image.
 This process may take a few minutes.

-After the deployment is complete, you can access the deployed 2048 game by navigating to the environment's URL provided in the Elastic Beanstalk console.
+After the deployment is complete, you can access the deployed snake game by navigating to the environment's URL provided in the Elastic Beanstalk console.

 Congratulations!
-You have successfully deployed the 2048 game on AWS Elastic Beanstalk using a Docker container.
+You have successfully deployed the snake game on AWS Elastic Beanstalk using a Docker container.

 # Showcasing My Work